Ryder UK has ceased all leasing and rental activity

 Ryder Limited is a wholly owned subsidiary of Ryder System Inc. group, the Directors are seen to act fairly between members of the company, as there is only one shareholder.

 All funding, be it equity investment by Ryder System Inc. group, or debt funding, from within the parent group, or direct from banks, is coordinated by the Treasury Department of Ryder System Inc., within which one of the Directors is primarily employed as Group Director, Treasury.
-This has provided Ryder Limited with access to the most efficient funding available to the largest commercial vehicle leasing business across North America.

 Engagement with our shareholder and debt funders takes the form of: